-During the year ended December 31, 2014, the Company wrote-down the capitalized value of its Pine Grove property by \$784,116 to \$nil in accordance with level 3 of the fair value heirarchy.
+During the year ended December 31, 2014, the Company wrote-down the capitalized value of its Pine Grove property by \$784,116 to \$nil.

 (b) Oro Cruz Property, California

 In February 2010, the Company's 100% owned U.S. subsidiary, Lincoln US, concluded a lease agreement (the "Lease") to lease certain lode claims covering the Oro Cruz Property in Imperial County, California.
 The Lease involves advance royalty payments beginning at US\$50,000 per year and gradually increasing to US\$200,000 per year on the seventh anniversary and each subsequent anniversary of the effective date of February 22, 2010 as follows: